SelfCareMap

 1. Get Comfortable (30 seconds)

-Sit upright in a chair or on the edge of your bed—spine tall, shoulders relaxed.
-Take three slow, deep breaths in through your nose and out through your mouth.
-Let your jaw unclench.
-This sets the tone: you’re not rushing.
-You’re arriving.
+Sit upright in a chair or on the edge of your bed.
+Keep your spine tall and your shoulders relaxed, away from your ears.
+Take three slow, deep breaths in through your nose and out through your mouth, feeling your belly expand and contract.
+Let your jaw unclench and allow your tongue to fall away from the roof of your mouth.
+This mindful preparation sets the tone for the practice.
+You are not rushing through a chore.
+You are arriving in a moment of self care.

 2. Warm Up Your Fingertips (15 seconds)